maximumstock/jodel-scraper-js/Readme.md

 (basically random SHA256 hashes) can be used for requesting an API token.

 ## Contents
-- `lib/scraper.js` - an ES6 class implementing a scraper
+- `lib/scraper.js` - an ES6 class implementing a dynamic scraper that automatically regulates scraping intervals based on last results
 - `lib/api.js` - a small client implementation for authorization and fetching Jodels and feeds from the official API
 - `lib/locations.js` - a collection of big German cities and their geocoordinates